ogfourtwo/firefox-sidebery-setup/README.md

 3. Enable Picture-in-Picture (Optional-Bonus).

-Warning: This is a realtively easy process but it does take a few steps and may need tinkering to work properly on your system.
+Warning: This is a relatively easy process but it does take a few steps and may need tinkering to work properly on your system.
 This works perfectly as of 12-12-2024 firefox version 133.0 on a 1080p screen.
 Do this at your own risk.

 ## Steps: